-Detailed discussions have been held with the WC in relation to the upgrade and extension of wastewater infrastructure to service Forrestfield North and Maida Vale South as an interim measure, while the Water Corporation completes detailed planning for the Gooseberry Hill Planning Area.
-The interim plan involves the extension of wastewater infrastructure along Dundas Road for the TOD and Activity Centre Precincts and along Milner Road with 3 branch systems along Sultana Road West, picking up the proposed Activity Centre and into Raven Street and Stewart Road to service the majority of the Residential Precinct.
+Detailed discussions have been held with the WC in relation to the upgrade and extension of wastewater infrastructure to service Forrestfield North High Wycombe South and Maida Vale South as an interim measure, while the Water Corporation completes detailed planning for the Gooseberry Hill Planning Area.
+The interim plan involves the extension of wastewater infrastructure along Dundas Road for the TOD and Activity Centre Precincts and along Milner Road with 3 branch systems along Sultana Road West, picking up the Activity Centre as identified in the DSP and into Raven Street and Stewart Road to service the majority of the Residential Precinct.
 Not all properties will be able to service directly off these extensions, however the premise is that the wastewater infrastructure provided for the area will accelerate development potential across a greater number of landholdings than presently exists.